anniedenton/599D-exercise1/README.md

 For P4, who didn’t want to publicly transition on Facebook during early 2010s, the process led him to search how to force people to untag him from old pre-transition photos.
-There was either no information or there was no way to do it.
-So, some of that stuff still exists because those people either no longer use Facebook, or just didn’t do it....I wish there had been like here’s a step by step guide of how to clean up your social media without deleting your entire account and restarting it.
-Most places I searched would say just start over.
+> There was either no information or there was
+> no way to do it.
+So, some of that stuff still exists because those people either no longer use
+> Facebook, or just didn’t do it. ...I wish there had
+> been like here’s a step by step guide of how
+> to clean up your social media without deleting your entire account and restarting it.
+Most
+> places I searched would say just start over.
 This reflects prior work indicating that transitioning users either try to remove old photos or change visibility of those photos on Facebook [53].
 P1 also experienced this difficulty of trying to get